somecho/somecho/README.md

 I’m Somē.
 I’m a classically trained pianist and creative developer taking the leap into software development.

 🔧 Some things that I built:
-- [Brahms Explorer](https://github.com/somecho/brahms-explorer) - a searchable catalog for contemporary music with data scraped from IRCAM
+- [Brahms Explorer](https://github.com/somecho/brahms-explorer) - Searchable catalog of contemporary music for musicians, students, teachers and organizers
-- [All the sets](https://github.com/somecho/all-the-sets-frontend) - a small webapp to analyze and learn about Pitch Set Class Theory
 - [Polymetro](https://github.com/somecho/polymetro-2) - a polyrhythmic metronome

 🚏 Some things you might find useful: